A philosophy built on a foundation of motivation, trust and respect.

 There are many reasons to off-leash train your dog, safety being the most important!
 When our dogs are off-leash trained we are able to better communicate with them in our home, backyard, while on a walk, hiking, or during any other outdoor activity.
 When your dog is off-leash trained they can be given more freedom to enjoy “being a dog”.
 They can run around, smell, explore, and enjoy other activities that wouldn’t be possible if they were always on-leash.

 E-Collar Technologies ET-300 Mini Educator ½ Mile Remote E-Collar

 Remote collars are one of the best communication devices available for dogs.
 A remote collar acts as an invisible leash, so whenever your dog is off-leash you have a safe and reliable way to communicate with them.

 Is it electric, is it a shock collar?

 No. We do not use traditional shock collars.
-Shock collars tend to have electric stimulation, have a very few levels of control, and are typically used for punishment/corrections only.
-We use E-Collar Technologies brand collars, which make one of the highest quality remote collars on the market.
-The simulation is the same as a TENS Unit, which is used in humans for muscle stimulation (doctors and physical therapists use them quite often).
-The collars are not electric, and the dogs can safely wear them underwater.
+Shock collars tend to have electric/static shock, have very few levels of control, and are typically used for punishment/corrections only.
+We use collars from E-Collar Technologies, which make one of the highest quality remote collars on the market.
+The simulation is the same as a TENS Unit which is used in humans for muscle stimulation (doctors and physical therapists use them quite often).
+The collars are not electric and the dogs can safely wear them underwater.

 We train dogs on very low-levels in the beginning of their programs, levels that most humans are unable to feel.
 Most dogs learn on single digit levels, most under a level 5 out of 100.
 We teach dogs the language of the e-collar through a series of exercises and through the use of obedience commands which they have already learned through positive reinforcement training.